6 Ways to Transform a Boring Crime Scene into Fascinating Factual Fiction

 There’s nothing more boring than to read a book where the author lists a bunch of facts without any means whatsoever for us, the readers, to visualize how the crime is solved.
 You know the ones of which I speak …

-The cop, Detective Sergeant Snoozer, found a bag filled with dirty clothing.
+The cop, Detective Sergeant Snoozer, found a plastic garbage bag filled with dirty clothing.
 He said to his partner, “I wonder if those reddish, brown stains could be blood, and I wonder where they got the bag?
 It looks familiar.
 Oh, well, we should look for real clues, I guess, such as fingerprints and other junk.
 And toss that piece of pipe over into the woods before someone trips over it.”

 For goodness sake, all it would take to add a bit of zing to this incredibly mind-numbing scene is to insert a few cool facts (not an information dump, though!).